Authentic Lessons for 21st Century Learning

 Summary

 This lesson is about physical geography in the United States and focuses on major landforms and their features.
 Students will start by reviewing what they already know about landforms with a fun game called Kahoot.
-They will then create a model of a new landform assigned to them by the instructor using paper mache.
+They will then create a model of an assigned landform using paper mache.
 After that, they will become experts on their assigned landforms and present their findings to the class.
 Students will also explore real-world examples of these landforms on Google Earth.
 Finally, they will draw a treasure map and create a story featuring the landforms they have learned about.
 The lesson is designed to be easy to understand and uses simple, everyday language to make it accessible to all students.

 Essential Question(s)